willowec/pressure-mat/GUI/Readme.md

 # GUI

-The GUI for communicating with the pressure sensing matrix interface board.
+The GUI for communicating with the PMI board.
 Developed for python 3.10.6.

 ![A screenshot of the GUI loading a past session](./GUI_screenshot.png)